 When a fear response is triggered stress hormones like cortisol and adrenaline are released.
 Remember the polar bear – your blood pressure and heart rate increase, you breathe faster.
 To ensure you are ready to run, or fight for your life, blood flows away from your heart and into your limbs.
 When we use relaxation breathing and grounding techniques, the vagus nerve signals to our nervous system to lower our heart rate, our blood pressure and cortisol levels, which in turn helps us to move back to our intellectual mind.

-Children can be taught to relax when faced with stressful situations.
+Childhood fears are complex, but children can quickly be taught to relax when faced with stressful situations.
 They can practice diaphragmatic breathing every day, for example, when they wake up in the morning, and the more they do so, the more they will become confident in using it.

 Here are 4 breathing techniques you can teach your child.
 At first its best to have them lying down to learn the proper way to breath.
 Then you can expand this exercise by having them sitting upright in a chair or couch.
 Have the child lying on their back and ask them to put their hand on their belly so they can feel their belly rise (on the inbreath) and fall (on the outbreath).